-Series A-1 and A-2 Preferred Stock are participating securities, due to their rights to receive dividends.
-The Company calculates EPS under the two-class method which all earnings (distributed and undistributed) are allocated to each class of common stock and participating securities.
+Series A-1 and A-2 Preferred Stock are participating securities due to their rights to receive dividends.
+IDX calculates EPS under the two-class method.
+In the two-class method, all earnings (distributed and undistributed) are allocated to each class of common stock and participating securities.
 The allocation between common stock and participating securities is based upon the rights to dividends for the two types of securities.

-For periods of net income, and when the effects are not anti-dilutive, the Company calculates diluted earnings per share by dividing net income available to common shareholders by the weighted average number of common shares plus the weighted average number of common shares assuming the conversion of the Company's convertible notes, as well as the impact of all potential dilutive common shares, consisting primarily of common stock options using the treasury stock method.
-For periods of net loss, shares used in the diluted earnings (loss) per share calculation represent basic shares as using potentially dilutive shares would be anti-dilutive.
+For periods of net income and when the effects are not anti-dilutive, IDX calculates diluted earnings per share by dividing net income available to common shareholders by the weighted average number of common shares plus the weighted average number of common shares assuming the conversion of IDX's convertible notes, as well as the impact of all potentially dilutive common shares.
+Potentially dilutive common shares consist primarily of common stock options using the treasury stock method.
+For periods of net loss, shares used in the diluted earnings (loss) per share calculation equals the amount of shares in the basic EPS calculation as including potentially dilutive shares would be anti-dilutive.